-Tommy had beheld this affecting scene with the greatest attention, although he had not said a word; and now beckoning Harry away, he went silently out of the house, and took the road which led to Mr Barlow's.
-While he was on the way, he seemed to be so full of the scene which he had just witnessed that he did not open his lips; but when he came home he instantly went to Mr Barlow and desired that he would directly send him to his father's.
-Mr Barlow stared at the request, and asked him what was the occasion of his being so suddenly tired with his residence at the vicarage.
-"Sir," answered Tommy, "I am not the least tired, I assure you; you have been extremely kind to me, and I shall always remember it with the greatest gratitude; but I want to see my father immediately, and I am sure, when you come to know the occasion, you will not disapprove of it."
-Mr Barlow did not press him any further, but ordered a careful servant to saddle a horse directly and take Tommy home before him.
+Tommy had beheld this affecting scene with the greatest attention, although he had not said a word; and now, beckoning Harry away, he went silently out of the house, and took the road which led to Mr. Barlow's.
+While he was on the way, he seemed to be so full of the scene which he had just witnessed, that he did not open his lips; but when he reached home, he instantly went to Mr. Barlow, and desired that he would directly send him to his father's.
+Mr. Barlow stared at the request, and asked him what was the occasion of his being so suddenly tired of his residence at the vicarage?-"Sir," answered Tommy, "I am not the least tired, I assure you; you have been extremely kind to me, and I shall always remember it with the greatest gratitude; but I want to see my father immediately, and I am sure, when you come to know the occasion, you will not disapprove of it."
+Mr. Barlow did not press him any farther, but ordered a careful servant to saddle a horse directly, and take Tommy home before him.

-Mr and Mrs Merton were extremely suprised and over-joyed at the sight of their son, who thus unexpectedly arrived at home; but Tommy, whose mind was full of the project he had formed, as soon as he had answered their first questions, accosted his father thus-" Pray, sir, will you be angry with me if I ask you for a great favour?"
-"No, surely,"

-said Mr Merton, "that I will not."
-"Why, then," said Tommy, "as I have often heard you say that you were very rich, and that if I was good I should be rich too.
-Will you give me some money?"
-"Money!" said Mr Merton; "yes, to be sure; how much do you want?"
-"Why, sir," said Tommy, "I want a very large sum indeed."
-"Perhaps a guinea," answered Mr Merton.
-Tommy .- No, sir, a great deal more-a great many guineas.
-Mr Merton .- Let us however see.
-T .- Why, sir, I want at least forty pounds.
-"Bless the boy!" answered Mrs Merton; "surely Mr Barlow must have taught him to be ten times more extravagant than he was before."
-T.-Indeed, madam, Mr Barlow knows nothing about the matter.
-"But," said Mr Merton, "what can such an urchin as you want with such a large sum of money?"
-"Sir," answered Tommy, "that is a secret; but I am sure when you come to hear it, you will approve of the use I intend to make of it."
-Mr M .--That I very much doubt.
-T .- But, sir, if you please, you may let me have this money, and I will pay you again by degrees.
-Mr M.-How will you ever be able to pay me such a sum?
-T .-- Why, sir, you know you are so kind as frequently to give me new clothes and pocket-money; now, if you will only let me have this money, I will neither want new clothes nor anything else till I have made it up.
-Mr M .- But what can such a child as you want with all this money?
-T .-- Pray, sir, wait a few days and you shall know; and if I make a bad use of it, never believe me again as long as I live.
+Mr. and Mrs. Merton were extremely surprised and overjoyed at the sight of their son, who thus unexpectedly arrived at home; but Tommy, whose mind was full of the project which he had formed, as soon as he had answered their first questions, accosted his father thus: "Pray, sir, will you be angry with me, if I ask you for a great favour?"-" No, surely," said Mr. Merton, "that I will not."- "Why then," said Tommy, "as I have often heard you say that you were very rich, and that, if I were good, I should be rich too; will you give me some money?"-"Money!" said Mr. Merton; "yes, to be sure: how much do you want?"-"Why, sir," said Tommy," "I want a very large sum indeed." -" Perhaps a guinea," answered Mr. Merton.-Tommy.
+No, sir, a great deal more; a great many guineas.-Mr. Merton.
+Let us however see.-T. Why, sir, I want at least forty pounds.-" God bless the boy!" answered Mrs. Merton; "surely Mr. Barlow must have taught him to be ten times more extravagant than he was before."- T. Indeed, madam, Mr. Barlow knows nothing about the matter. -"But," said Mr. Merton, "what can such an urchin as you want with such a large sum of money?"-"Sir," answered Tommy, "that is a secret; but I am sure when you come to hear it, you will approve of the use I intend to make of it." -Mr. M. That I very much doubt.-T. But, sir, if you please, you may let me have this money, and I will pay you again by degrees.-Mr. M. How will you ever be able to pay me such a sum?-T. Why, sir, you know you are so kind as frequently to give me new clothes and pocket-money; now, if you will only let me have this money, I will neither want new clothes nor anything else, till you have made it up.-Mr. M. But what can such a child as you want with all this money?-T. Pray, sir, wait a few days, and you shall know; and if I make a bad use of it, never believe me again, as long as I live.